plamzi/Havoc/README.md

 ===========================
 v0.3 :: Alpha :: Unstable

 Havoc is an open source multiplayer RPG game engine in node.js especially suited for realtime social web-based multiplayer games with a lot of interactive rich text.
+It is geared towards small teams of enthusiasts who wish to create full-featured worlds under severe budget limitations and with minimal graphical assets.

-It does not include a physics or particle engine--it comes bundled with a hexagonal world map in which any number of entities can occupy the same hex (maps are linked via portals).
+The bundled components aim to handle all common user actions and interactions, with an emphasis on competitive player factions.
+Havoc does not include a physics or particle engine--it comes bundled with a hexagonal world map in which any number of entities can occupy the same hex (maps are linked via portals).

 <b>Screenshots:</b>